 In the second application round (deadline 30 September 2019), 7 vacancies were re-opened.
 We received 42 applications; 37 applications were found eligible and have been submitted for the first assessment round.
 3 applications were found ineligible because they did not meet the EC mobility requirement (1) or the EC research experience requirement (2).
 Furthermore, two application files were incomplete and hence not further assessed.

-By the first of December, candidates for the following projects have been selected:
+Candidates for the following projects have been selected:

 2. Soft EU Borders in Africa.
 How Migration Campaigns and Social Media affect Young Senegalese Men’s Migration Aspirations and Sense of Social Justice